butterw/bShaders/mpv/lut/Readme.md

 ### MPV Lut Shaders
 Mpv allows embedded (1D or 3D) textures in shaders, which can be used for fast LUT transformations.<br/>
 For Color Luts, RGB 3D textures with 3D linear interpolation can be used.<br/>
 !
-The texture format (FBO) must be supported by the gpu driver, which can be an issue cross-platform for floating point formats (vs lightweight rgba8 texture format which is simple to encode and widely supported). <br/>
+The texture format (FBO) must be supported by the gpu driver, which can be an issue cross-platform for floating point formats (vs more lightweight rgba8 format which is simple to encode and widely supported). <br/>
-The required conversion from the available Lut formats to .hook hex-texture can be done using a Python script. <br/>
+The required conversion from the available Lut formats to .hook hex-texture can be done through a Python script (I'm using Open-CV and Numpy for this). <br/>
 !
 As mentionned in https://developer.nvidia.com/gpugems/gpugems2/part-iii-high-quality-rendering/chapter-24-using-lookup-tables-accelerate-color, a lookup coordinate correction is required in the shader.
-To avoid oversaturation in the case of a cube-4 identity lut:<br/>
+To avoid oversaturation-bias, ex for cube-4 identity lut:<br/>
 return texture(CLUT, 0.75*color.rgb + 0.125); //lutSize: 4<br/>
 correction applied: (lutSize - 1.0)/lutSize *oldCoord + 1.0/(2.0 *lutSize)